 Clarity is often a concern when using shrink wrap.
 For retail display people typically desire a film with high clarity.
 The high clarity allows consumers to view the product clearly prior to purchase.
 The overall clarity of a shrink wrap film is determined by thickness and composition.

-The thicker the film, the more haze the film often has.
+The thicker film has more haze the thinner film.
 Different types of shrink film have different clarity levels as well.
-See the film clarity descriptions and image below for a better understanding of shrink wrap clarity.
+See the film clarity image below for a better understanding of shrink wrap clarity.

 *Centerfold Heat Shrink Wrap- a great option for large and small output operations.
-The centerfold shrink rolls come folded in half lengthways.
+Centerfold rolls come folded in half lengthways.
 If you were to order a 10" centerfold shrink roll, it would be 20 inches wide when unfolded.
-The folded shrink roll allows for quick and efficient packaging using fully automatic machines or manually operated shrink machines.
+The folded roll allows for quick and efficient packaging using fully automatic machines or manually operated shrink machines.

 *Centerfold PVC Heat Shrink Film- A great option for multiple products across multiple industries.
 PVC shrink film stands for Polyvinyl Chloride.
 PVC is one of the most used polymers in the world.